 It is also worth noting for bettors who are interested in deposit bonuses, and VIP programs are almost always going to be out of luck at betting exchanges.
 Exchanges may offer a small introductory bonus, but these are quite small compared to the bonuses one might find at traditional sportsbooks.
 However, forgoing a deposit bonus and VIP program most likely the right move, even though they can be enticing to bettors who are trying to build a bankroll.
 These situations should be evaluated on a case by case basis.

-Unfortunately for the bettors in the United States, there are currently no exchanges available that accept US players.
+Unfortunately for the bettors, there are currently no exchanges available that accept US players.
 Betfair and Matchbook are the largest betting exchanges online by a large margin.
 Though Betfair has several subsidiaries in the U.S., they don’t offer sports betting options to players due to US legislation against online gambling.

 Matchbook was once partnered with now defunct sportsbook, WSEX, but the betting exchanged severed ties with them in 2011.
 They left the American market around the same time they ended their partnership with WSEX.
 All players were paid in full after the transition.
 The last exchange to operate with some success in U.S. markets was BetMaker.ag.
 They ultimately merged with Bookmaker.eu in February 2013.